NinaV1812/Doggy-s-progect/README.md

 The app classifies dog's breed based on a picture and shows you other dogs with a similar breed.

 ## How to start the app locally?
-1. Clonw the repo.
+1. Clone the repo.
-2. Run "npm inatall".
+2. Run "npm install".
 3. Run "npm run start" or "npm start".

 ## How to use it?